The standard VAT Rate is 5%. Now you can calculate the vat bill with our Vat Calculator Canada.

 At present, Canada has a mixed Sales Tax System consisting of both Federal and Provincial VAT.
-A 5% Good and Services Tax (GST), which is the Federal VAT and an 8% Provincial VAT, is currently applicable in Canada.
+A 5% Goods and Services Tax (GST), which is the Federal VAT and an 8% Provincial VAT, is currently applicable in Canada.
 This results in a 13% Harmonized Sales Tax (HST).
-Provincial Sales Taxes (PST) are provincial or territorial specific and are levied based on value.
+Provincial Sales Taxes (PST) are provincial or territorial-specific and are levied based on value.

 Latest VAT Rates for different Provinces of Canada:

 The Provinces and Territories of Canada charge Taxes at different rates.
 The Provinces in which Sales Tax is charged separately at the Retail Level are Saskatchewan, British Columbia, and Manitoba.
 While those provinces in which no Provincial Sales Tax (GST) is charged are Nunavut, Yukon, and Northwest Territories.
 However, most Canadian Provinces impose Harmonized Sales Tax (HST), which constitutes both the Sales Tax and the GST.

 HST is charged at a rate of:

 - 13% in Ontario, New Brunswick, Labrador, and Newfoundland Provinces.

 - 14% in Prince Edward Island